val-dlp/Digital-Aristotle/README.md

 ## Structure

 Development will focus on getting a minimally functioning version up fast and then adding improvements where needed.
 Major developments will be chronicled in developer notes.

+## Setup

+Create a .env file with relevant keys.
+Early versions of this project will use the OpenAI API for simplicity.

 ## Usage Policy